 You’ll have to be fairly agile to climb up and past the second row, too, but all passengers should find themselves comfortably accommodated once they’ve scrambled in.
 Pleasingly, seats six and seven are the same size as those in the middle row, and set slightly inwards for a better view forward.
 Theatre-style seating rising towards the back of the car helps rearmost passengers see out, too.
 Legroom is good in the first two rows, but becomes a little compromised at the back.
 The floor in the second row isn’t entirely flat due to a transmission tunnel.

-The T8 Twin Engine has exactly the same interior passenger space as the D5 and T6 versions, due to innovative packaging of the battery in the ‘spine’ of the vehicle.
-With a 70-litre fuel tank up from the previous 50-litres, and with no modifications required to the hybrid drivetrain or battery positioning, practicality has certainly increased.
+The plug-in hybrid XC90 Recharge has exactly the same interior passenger space as the petrol and diesel mild-hybrid versions, due to innovative packaging of the battery in the ‘spine’ of the vehicle.
+With a 70-litre fuel tank up from the previous generation’s 50 litres, and no modifications required to the hybrid drivetrain or battery positioning, practicality has certainly increased.

-In seven-seat configuration, the Volvo XC90 offers a great mix of refinement and practicality, with 356 litres of boot space.
-Fold the third row down – an easier job than in the Land Rover Discovery thanks to the simpler mechanism – and this rises to 1,007 litres.
-Stow all the seats away and there’s 1,856 litres on offer.
+In seven-seat configuration, the Volvo XC90 offers a great mix of refinement and practicality, with 356 litres of boot space in the petrol and diesel mild-hybrid models.
+Folding the third row of seats down is an easier job than in the Land Rover Discovery, as you simply press a button to lower them – the heatreasts are automatically folded down to get out of the way too.
+This raises the boot space on offer up to 1,007 litres, but stow all but the front seats away and you get an enormous 1,856 litres to play with.
 Plus, with a low loading lip and ‘hands-free’ powered tailgate as standard, it’ll be easy to pack away shopping.

-There's a pop-up shopping bag holder in the boot, although it can't quite pop up if the rearmost seats are raised, and a very shallow under-boot area.
-All T8 versions are now supplied with a purpose-designed bag to store the charging cable.
-There's nowhere to stow the luggage cover when seven seats are being used, though - it just sits across the floor.
+The XC90’s boot features a pop-up shopping bag holder in the boot, although it can't quite pop up if the rearmost seats are raised, and a very shallow under-boot area.
+There's also nowhere to stow the luggage cover when seven seats are being used, though – it just sits across the floor.

 In this review